Tenor-Stage Director

 Email to Mr. Brown

-Hi res. photo
+Hi res. photos:

 To get Acrobat Reader for pdf files:

-As a recitalist, James has appeared at Lincoln Center’s Alice Tully Hall, Harris Concert Hall at the Aspen Festival, The Ravinia Festival in Chicago and the Music Academy of the West in Santa Barbara, California.
-James sang the title roles in New York State Baroque’s (Ithaca, NY) productions of Rameau’s Pygmalion, Handel’s Jephtha and Bach’s St. John Passion (Evangelist).
-James has also appeared with the Louisiana Philharmonic as tenor soloist in Mozart's Requiem and Handel's Messiah.
+As a concert soloist, James has appeared at Lincoln Center’s Alice Tully Hall, Seattle’s Town Hall, Harris Concert Hall at the Aspen Festival, The Ravinia Festival in Chicago and the Music Academy of the West in Santa Barbara, California.
+James sang the title roles in New York State Baroque’s productions of Rameau’s Pygmalion, Handel’s Jephtha and Bach’s St. John Passion (Evangelist).
+Upcoming concert appearances include tenor solos with Pacific Musicworks in Monteverdi’s Vespers of 1610 in Seattle and a recital of French song for Second City Concert Series in Tacoma, WA with pianist Shelby Rhoades.